openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

 Connections
 ~~~~~~~~~~~

-*pygls* supports **TCP** and socket **IO** types of connections.
+*pygls* supports **TCP** and socket **STDIO** types of connections.

 TCP
 ^^^

-TCP connections are usually used while developing the Language server.
+TCP connections are usually used while developing the language server.
 This way server can be started in *debug* mode separately and wait for
 client connection.

 .. note:: Server should be started **before** the client.

-Code snippet bellow shows how to start the server in *TCP* mode.
+Code snippet below shows how to start the server in *TCP* mode.

 .. code:: python